tetsuo/tetsuo.github.io/content/mailroom.md

 ## Jobs table

-Next, we'll build a mechanism to retrieve new tokens and define a query that manages their progression through a database-driven queue.
+Now we need to build a mechanism to collect newly added tokens.
+To do that, we'll define a query that manages their progression through the queue.

-We use the `jobs` table to maintain a cursor for advancing through tokens.
-This table tracks the last processed token (`last_seq`) for each job type, allowing us to resume where we left off.
+We use the jobs table to maintain a cursor that advances through tokens.
+This table simply tracks the last processed token (`last_seq`) for each job type:

 ```sql
 CREATE TYPE job_type AS ENUM (